AtzoriMarco/OF2025_Erlangen/Notes.md

 2. Find other available turbulence model, test them and discuss how the solution changes.

 ## Step 2: snappyHexMesh
+*BlockMesh* is more flexible than it may initially seem (as we shall see in **Step 3**), but it is not enough to work with complex geometries.
+The default option for that is *snappyHexMesh*.

 * We can have a look at:
 ```